mathisgerdes/bijx/CONTRIBUTING.md

 # Contributing to bijx

-If you're interested in contributing or using this library, feel free to reach out!
+Contributions are welcome!
+Feel free to open issues, submit pull requests, or reach out if you have questions.

 ## Development Setup